 Here’s what we’ll cover:

-- What exactly are greenhouse gasses
+- What greenhouse gasses are and why they’re harmful

 - How electricity generation contributes to emissions